Shamima Begum the Bangladeshi IS bride

 According to the UK government there, 900 people like her pose national security concerns who have travelled from the UK to an ISIS-controlled area in Syria and Iraq.
 They estimate around 20% of all, some 180 of them are killed and 40% returned.
 More than 100 of them are women who travelled to ISIS-controlled territory from the UK alone.

-The British news portal The Telegraph published a few exclusive photographs of Shamima where she was seen in western clothing on.
+The British news portal The Telegraph published a few exclusive photographs of Shamima where she was seen in Western clothing on.
 The Telegraph described it as “she looks more suited to a shopping trip on Oxford Street than life in a camp for hardened jihadists”.
 She was seen in the Al-Roj concentration camps for IS supporters, among other women who also incurred a similar fate like hers.

 Shamima Begum with her look.